km3ll/tsu_rust/readme.md

 ## 1. overview

 We follow the learning path described in _The Rust Programming Language_.

+Index: c2.

 ## 2. commands